kheller18/data-structures-algorithms/questions/dataStructures.md

       ```

 59. What is topological sorting in a graph?
-    + `Topological sorting`: is a linear ordering of vertices such that for every directed edge ij, vertex i comes before j in the ordering.
+    + `Topological sorting`: a linear ordering of vertices such that for every directed edge ij, vertex i comes before j in the ordering.
     + Topological sorting is only possible for Directed Acyclic Graph (DAG).
     + `Applications`:
       + jobs scheduling from the given dependencies among jobs.